-Stem cells exist for many systems of the human body: the blood and immune system; the central and peripheral nervous systems (including the brain); and the liver, pancreas endocrine, and skin systems.
-These cells are responsible for organ regeneration during normal cell replacement and, to a limited extent, after injury.
-We believe that further research and development will allow stem cells to be cultivated and administered in ways that enhance their natural function, so as to form the basis of therapies that will replace specific subsets of cells that disease, injury or genetic defect has damaged or destroved.
+Stem cells are known to exist for many systems of the human body, including the blood and immune system, the central and peripheral nervous systems (including the brain), and the liver, pancreas endocrine, and the skin systems.
+These cells are responsible for organ regeneration during normal cell replacement and, to a more or less limited extent, after injury.
+We believe that further research and development will allow stem cells to be cultivated and administered in ways that enhance their natural function, so as to form the basis of therapies that will replace specific subsets of cells that have been damaged or lost through disease, injury or genetic defect.